hsfl/artemis/pages/tutorials/setup-from-scratch/beaglebone-from-scratch.md

 >
 > 2. The BeagleBone must be accessed _inside_ the machine you are using to cross-compile while you are going through the tutorial, or you won't be able to add the device (use SSH from a terminal)
 >
+> 3. If running the `rsync` command results in errors, you can try a couple of different things.
+First make sure the ip address of the BeagleBone is correct, then try manually creating the cosmos folder in the BeagleBone by running `mkdir cosmos`, finally double check that the folders you are sending and receiving from are correct.
+>
-> 3. If the steps under __Add COSMOS to Path__ don't work, start by rebooting the BeagleBone with a `$ sudo shutdown -h now`, and then type `$ agent`.
+> 4. If the steps under __Add COSMOS to Path__ don't work, start by rebooting the BeagleBone with a `$ sudo shutdown -h now`, and then type `$ agent`.
 If that doesn't work, try tip 4
 >
-> 4. Try `$ ./agent`.
+> 5. Try `$ ./agent`.
 If this works, you will need to use `./` at the beginning of each agent you run.
 If that doesn't work, try tip 5
 >
-> 5. Look for a folder named `bin`.
+> 6. Look for a folder named `bin`.
 It should be the location you chose in the `rsync` command, and an `ls` will show all the necessary agent (green text in Ubuntu).
 Try `$ ./agent` again.
 If it still does not work, the executable files may not have been correctly transferred
 >
-> 6. Follow the same steps for the Artemis software project.
+> 7. Follow the same steps for the Artemis software project.
 It is recommended to have COSMOS core agents and Artemis agents loaded on your BeagleBone.

 ## Preparing BBIO Pins for Serial Communication